AdobeDocs/campaign-classic-learn.en/help/monitoring-campaign-classic/audit-trail.md

 ---
 # How to use the Audit Trail

-[!UICONTROL Audit Trail] captures, in real-time, a comprehensive list of actions and events occurring within Adobe Campaign.
-The [!UICONTROL Audit Trail] features includes a self-serve way to access a history of data to help answer questions such as:
+[!UICONTROL Audit Trail] captures, in real time, a comprehensive list of actions and events occurring within Adobe Campaign.
+The [!UICONTROL Audit Trail] features include a self-serve way to access a history of data to help answer questions such as:

 * What happened to an object?
 * Who modified it  last and when?